WKD (01) ... World Kigo Database

 To use regional kigo in a responsible way is encouraged by this Database project.
 To collect regional kigo is up to the regional poets and their efforts to produce a saijiki of their area.
 It does take a lot of effort, believe me, more than just writing haiku ...
 I have seen some projects die down simply because of petty infighting among regional poets.

-I am glad to see the interest in kigo growing everywhere, even if there are also many voiced for "haiku without kigo".
+I am glad to see the interest in kigo growing everywhere, even if there are also many voices for "haiku without kigo".
 Haiku is adapting to the needs of the poets worldwide, so are kigo.

 The definition of HAIKU in non-Japanese-language environments is still an open problem that needs to be solved, or maybe left vague and open to personal interpretation !?